ROBERT BITTLESTONE (1952-2015)

 He was University Orator at Cambridge for eleven years and has published a selection of his speeches in Cambridge Orations (Cambridge, 1994).
 He is a Fellow of the British Academy and a Corresponding Member of the Academy of Athens.

-His primary research interest lies in the use of a range of field- and subsurface-based geological and geophysical methods to investigate the structure and stratigraphy of sedimentary basins.
+His primary research background has been the use of a range of field- and subsurface-based geological and geophysical methods to investigate the structure and stratigraphy of sedimentary basins.

-He has been investigating and elucidating the geology of the Ionian Islands of western Greece since 1982.
+He has been investigating and has published extensively on the geology of the Ionian Islands of western Greece since 1982.
 John has led the geoscientific tests of the hypothesis since the project’s inception in 2003

 He is a Fellow of the Royal Society of Edinburgh (FRSE), a Chartered Geologist (CGeol.) and a Fellow of the Geological Society (FGS).
-He also refereed professional football matches and was on the FIFA List of International Referees.
+He also refereed professional football matches between 1994-2008 and represented Scotland on the FIFA List of International Referees.